 She did say, however, that most of the companies buying the information is banks, though some are doubtful of that claim.
 The problems many consumer advocacy groups have include the inability to opt out of these tracking efforts and no consideration or fair warning provided before the program went into effect.
 One consumer advocate said:

 If this data has value, then it should be up to MasterCard to ask customers for permission to use their information and offer consumers something in return.

 This is actually a brazen move for MasterCard.
-In recent weeks, the CFPB has levied massive fines against Discover, Capital One and American Express for things like deception and for tacking on extras like identity theft protection.
+In recent weeks, the CFPB has levied massive fines against Discover, Bank One and American Express for things like deception and for tacking on extras like identity theft protection.
 While this is a different animal, there are many similarities, which is making many wonder why MasterCard is being so aggressive.
 CFPB issued a bulletin recently that addressed its goal to eliminate deception:

 Credit card issuers market various “add-on” products to card users, including debt protection, identity theft protection, credit score tracking, and other products that are supplementary to the credit provided by the card itself.
 This bulletin outlines the Consumer Financial Protection Bureau’s (“CFPB” or “the Bureau”) expectation that institutions under its supervision and their service providers offer such products in compliance with Federal consumer financial law.
 The CFPB will take all necessary steps to ensure that consumers are protected from deceptive sales and marketing practices, including those resulting from failures to adequately disclose important product terms and conditions, or other violations of Federal consumer financial law.

 Remember, MasterCard, Visa, Discover and the other credit card networks earn a cut every time you use your credit card.
 These have also been under heat lately as merchants and the networks battle out in court.
 Now, though, MasterCard has mastered a plan that lets it continue to earn money off of your spending habits.